USStateDept/State-TalentMAP/README.md

 ### Dependencies

 We use `yarn` as our package manager, available for [download here](https://yarnpkg.com/).
-Where possible, we've included to corresponding commands for `npm`.
+Where possible, we've included the corresponding commands for `npm`.

 Install dependencies with `yarn install` or `npm i`